 As a beauty editor, I operate by the MO that I'll try just about anything at least once.
 More telling, however, are the products and procedures I return to after that trial run.
 Two years ago, I opted to try derma-rolling on a lark; if nothing else, "I voluntarily rolled tiny needles into my face" seemed like a good story to tell (or write).
 All this time later, it's a weekly habit, and still one of the best things that ever happened to my skin.
 I've watched my under-eye bags disappear, I've plumped my lips, and, overall, my complexion has never been so consistently even or bright.

-Since I've already extolled the benefits of derma-rolling several times over on Byrdie, suffice to say that it's one of my more poorly kept secrets.
+Since I've already extolled the benefits of derma-rolling several times over on Byrdie, suffice to say that it's one of my more poorly kept beauty secrets.
 But in my opinion, it would only be a disservice to keep such an effective at-home treatment on the DL.
 Micro-needling boosts collagen production, fills in fine lines, and even increases product absorption up to 90%—no fancy ultrasonic infuser required.
 It's affordable and easy to boot.
-And just to bust a common myth for the umpteenth time: No, it's not painful.
+And just to bust a common myth for the umpteenth time: No, it's not at all painful.

 Watch our video tutorial below to learn how to use a derma-roller at home.

 1. Apply a thick layer of serum or moisturizer to clean skin.
 Avoid skincare products with any reactive ingredients like retinol or vitamin C if you have particularly sensitive skin; the combination of the needles and these ingredients can be harsh.
-We love Youth to the People's Age Prevention Serum ($62).
+We love Tatcha's Luminous Deep Hydration Firming Serum ($95).

 3. Finish off by applying another layer of serum or moisturizer.
-Counteract any inflammation with First Aid Beauty's Anti-Redness Serum ($50).
+Counteract any inflammation with REN's Evercalm Anti-Redness Serum ($50).
 We're also big advocates for calming inflammation with an oil like Herbivore's Emerald CBD+ Adaptogens ($58).